BryceDMonaco/CS105Site/README.md

 This repository contains the code for the website required for my CS105 class.

+The website can be found [here](https://www.cse.unr.edu/~bmonaco/), hosted by the Computer Science and Engineering department at the University of Nevada, Reno.

+If that link no longer works, which I suspect might be the case after the graduate, it can also be found [here](https://brycedmonaco.github.io/CS105Site/).

 #

 The following is just to help me remember the steps: